skrinak/recommendationEngine/Lab1 - Introduction to Factorization Machines/README.md

 # Introduction to Factorization Machines

 In this workshop you will develop a recommendation engine using Apache MXNet and deep matrix factorization.
-The dataset is from the MovieLens site (https://movielens.org/), and is comprised of movie ratings.
+The dataset is from the MovieLens site (https://movielens.org/), and is comprised of movie ratings and Netflix user preferences.

 ## Prerequisites
 ### AWS Account